antonmarsden/api-aggregator/README.md

 }
 ```
 - Transforming XML to JSON.
 Note that the current implementation stores the raw response (XML) in the cache rather than the transformed data (JSON).
-- API usage examples can be provided and will appear on the main page if the endpoint is enabled.
+- API usage examples can be provided within the JSON configuration, and will appear on the main page if the endpoint is enabled.